25. OF Michael Conforto

 Prediction: Chapman signs with the New York Yankees

-This season, Snell has looked more like the pitcher who won the 2018 AL Cy Young award with the Rays.
-The unorthodox lefty has been San Diego’s best starter — and that’s saying a lot for a team that employs two gifted arms in Yu Darvish and Joe Musgrove.
-Snell’s weaknesses are well-documented — he still walks far too many batters — but he’s been able to navigate through several jams while posting an NL-best 2.63 ERA.
+What a season it was for Blake Snell.
+The 2019 AL Cy Young could be adding some more hardware to his trophy case soon.
+The unorthodox lefty was San Diego’s best starter — and that’s saying a lot for a team that employs two gifted arms in Yu Darvish and Joe Musgrove.
+Snell’s weaknesses are well-documented — he still walks far too many batters — but he’s been able to navigate through several jams while posting a league best 2.25 ERA.
 The Mets have been adamant that they won’t be spending this offseason, but we’re unsure of that claim.
 New York’s pitching staff has been ravaged following the trades of Justin Verlander and Max Scherzer.
 We’re talking about a marquee club without a legit No. 1 option (depending on how you view Kodai Senga moving forward).
 Snell could lead that rotation as the Mets try to recover from a disastrous 2023.

 Prediction: Snell signs with the New York Mets